whoward/docs/markdown/reference/test-configuration.md

 **Note**: If you actually zip the directory, it will not work.
 The zip file needs to contain the contents of the profile, not a directory with the contents of it.

 ## Timeouts

 ### Maximum Test Duration
 As a safety measure to prevent broken tests from running indefinitely, Sauce limits the duration of tests to 30 minutes by default.
-You can adjust this limit on a per-job basis.
+You can adjust this limit on per-job basis.
 The value of this setting is given in seconds.

-`Key:`
-max-duration

-`Value Type:`
-int
+Key: `max-duration`

+Value type: integer

 Example: